-Stav has contributed breaking news about the EgyptAir flight MS804 crash to FOX News Channel, has reported about the Greek and refugee/migrant crises to CBC and CBS Radio, has tipped off and helped The Sunday Post publish a groundbreaking investigative article, and has also facilitated intelligence investigators with thorough commercial research.
-Apart from being an on-the-ground reporter and correspondent, Stav was also mentored as a writer/journalist by well-known US and British editors at the outset of her career, and is now a versatile and internationally published writer and journalist for VICE, Womankind, Tonic, Narratively, The Establishment, Global Government Forum, In The Fray, Olive Oil Times, Overland, Permaculture Magazine, Earth Talk, Gadgette, YourTango, GoNomad, Continnect, and others.
-A native of Greece, she was awarded with the medal of Athens for her academic performances at age 17, and now holds an MSc in Risk, Crisis and Disaster Management (Leicester), a BSc in Psychology (Panteion), a Diploma in Feature Writing/Freelance Journalism (LSJ), the CPE (Br/Eng), the ECPE (Am/Eng), Certificates in foreign languages (B2 in Spanish, B2 in Italian etc) and not only.
+Stav has contributed breaking news about the EgyptAir flight MS804 crash to FOX News Channel, has updated the Northern Irish listeners about the recent 6.4 earthquake off Turkey's coast, has reported about the Greek and refugee/migrant crises to CBC and CBS Radio, has helped The Sunday Post publish a groundbreaking investigative article, and has also facilitated intelligence investigators with thorough commercial research.
+Apart from being an on-the-ground reporter and correspondent, Stav was also mentored as a writer/journalist by well-known US and British editors at the outset of her career, and is now a versatile and internationally published writer and journalist for Discover Magazine, BBC Travel, VICE, Nieman Journalism Lab, Earth Island Journal, Womankind, Tonic, Narratively, The Establishment, Global Government Forum, In The Fray, Overland, Permaculture Magazine, Earth Talk, Gadgette, GoNomad, and others.
+A native of Greece gone international, she was awarded with the medal of Athens for her academic performances at age 17, and now holds an MSc in Risk, Crisis and Disaster Management (Leicester), a BSc in Psychology (Panteion), a Diploma in Feature Writing/Freelance Journalism (LSJ), the CPE (Br/Eng), the ECPE (Am/Eng), Certificates in foreign languages (B2 in Spanish, B2 in Italian etc) and not only.
+She was also a child actress and an athlete.
 Stav is proactive, fast, knowledgeable, resilient and well-connected, and able to conduct thorough and accurate research even under tight pressure.

 Three stories from Greece: an 87-year-old woman who grew up in rugged Mani, Peloponnese, a 56-year-old woman complaining about the refugee/migrant crisis in a decaying working-class Athens district, and a 31-year-old Afghani refugee living in a camp with her husband and his other wife and kids reflect on their lives.
 Print story.